PHOTOREALISM 3D NEW AGE ARTFORM

 Honeybees are disappearing globally at an alarming rate due to pesticides, parasites, disease and habitat loss.
 If these little insects that help provide so much of the food chain we eat were to varnish, what would we do without them?

 Ants have something to teach us about how nature works.
 Any system whose behaviour arises from the interactions of its components has something in common with ant colonies.
-Using ants and other social insects as models, computer scientists have developed software agents that cooperate to solve complex problems, such as the rerouting of traffic in a busy telecom network or the internet.
+Using ants and other social insects as models, computer scientists have developed software agents that cooperate to solve complex problems, such as rerouting traffic in a busy telecom network or the internet.